alaa2amz/alaa-zak-startech-task/README.txt

           assigined products and full crud operations for users is available

-	* please let me know if part of the site that didnt work well to do more debugging
+	* please let me know if part of the site that didnt work well to check it out

 	thanks in advance
 	alaa zakariya 2023